 MFP Grantee Information

 Grant awards are available to states for the fiscal year they receive the award, and four additional fiscal years after.
-There are currently forty-three states and the District of Columbia participating in the demonstration.

 Report to Congress